 The statistics are usually published without delay in accordance with the scheduled date.
-In 2021 the statistics are published a month late due to delays on other areas of the Student Register.

 7 Comparability

 The current time series of these statistics goes back to 2005, but statistics on medium-cycle higher education have been made further back than this.
 It may be difficult to compare the figures internationally, as medium-cycle higher education is defined differently from country to country.